Cillian-G/daragh_goan_portfolio/README.md

 ### Features Left to Implement

--additions to projects, photos, contacts (agents, agencies, production companies etc)
+-additions to projects, photos, contacts (agents, agencies, production companies etc) -Client will source better quality stills in future.

 ## Technologies Used (explain various tech used, such as HTML, CSS, Balsamiq, TinyPNG, Gitpod, GitHub, Git, etc.)